All Episodes

 They have worked on mainstream Republicans.

-They're literally in fear of being critical of any Democrat, particularly Obama with the racial component.
+They're literally in fear of being critical of any Democrat, particularly Obama, with the racial component.

 I've never understood that because the Democrats are the meanest, extremist bunch of cold-hearted SOBs I've ever worked with.

-Uh I've never seen it actually be the case, because if if the independents don't like all this fighting, and they don't like the confrontation, they don't like the why the hell do they run to the Democrats for refuge.
+With acknowledgments there to John Boehner, I've never seen it actually be the case because if the independents don't like all this fighting and they don't like the confrontation, why the hell do they run to the Democrats for refuge?

-So that's why I'm not going to sit here and get exercised over each and every one of these things, because they haven't happened yet, number one.
+So that's why I'm not going to sit here and get exercised over each and every one of these things because they haven't happened yet, number one.

-And uh just not time yet.
+And just not time yet.

 I've got two things here.

-Uh the first is from Reuters.
+The first is from Reuters.

 You know why this story is interesting to me?

-I was reading who knows what website or publication or blog, but it was somebody, don't remember who either, uh, saying that Trump is so ignorant of the Constitution.
+I can't remember all the things that I read, but it was either last night or the night before I was reading who knows what website or publication or blog, but it was somebody, don't remember who either, saying that Trump is so ignorant of the Constitution.

-He doesn't care about the Constitution, and Trump he doesn't even know about it.
+And Trump, he doesn't even know about it.

 He can't tell you Article 1, Article 2, the Bill of Rights, he doesn't know what they are.